 Read more about the general university requirements for graduate program applicants.

 Learn more about Christian faith integration in research, teaching, and scholarship at APU through the Office of Faith Integration.

 What languages do you accept for the foreign language requirement?

 Before completing the M.A. program, students must demonstrate knowledge of a modern, oral foreign language.

 Note: American Sign Language will not fulfill this requirement.

-Please refer to the current Academic Catalog for more information on the program’s foreign language requirement.
+Refer to the current university catalog for more information on the program’s foreign language requirement.

 Note: This information is current for the 2020-21 academic year; however, all stated academic information is subject to change.
 Please refer to the current Academic Catalog for more information.